MuMiN-dataset/mumin-trawl/README.md

 tweets themselves) can then be dumped using the `dump_database` function in the `neo4j/dump_database.py` script.
 The folder containing the dump needs to be specified by changing the `dump_dir` variable in this script.

+### Fetching replies and social network
+In our database we only dealt with the _source tweets_, being the tweets that initiates a Twitter thread, and did not include any of the retweets, as this would simply require too much memory.
+Instead, now that we have the tweet IDs of the source tweets and user IDs of the final dataset, we can add in this information using the `fetch_retweets`, `fetch_followers` and `fetch_followees` functions in the `neo4j/finalise_tweet_data.py` script.
+Again, the `dump_dir` variable in this script needs to be changed to where the database dump is located.

 ## Related Repositories